Aurochses/Aurochses/README.md

 # Aurochses

-List of all projects creaeted by Aurochses
+List of all projects created by Aurochses

 ## Projects